Jen Rainnie of MALVADOS

 MALVADOS Monroe messenger bag - Hampton.
 Photography courtesy of MALVADOS.

-MALVADOS is currently working on their Cruise 2026 campaign.
+The brand is currently working on its Cruise 2026 campaign.
 “We’re planning some exciting photoshoots to bring it to life,” Rainnie says.
-“Additionally, we’re gearing up for a summer promotional campaign in collaboration with one of our favorite swimwear brands, PQ Swim.” shares Rainnie on teaming up with aligned brands with similar beach lifestyle aesthetics.
+“Additionally, we’re gearing up for a summer promotional campaign in collaboration with one of our favorite swimwear brands, PQ Swim,” shares Rainnie, highlighting the company’s partnerships with aligned brands that share a similar beach lifestyle aesthetic.

-To shop or learn more about the brand, visit MALVADOS or follow them on Instagram and Facebook.
+To learn more, visit MALVADOS or follow them on Instagram and Facebook.

 Jen Rainnie.
 Photography courtesy of MALVADOS.